 This dog sweater knitting pattern has three sizes, so whatever dog breed you have, you can make something that will fit.

-I made the small knitted pumpkin using a lightweight (03) yarn (DK yarn) in orange with scraps of brown for the stalk.
+All you need is lightweight (03) yarn (DK yarn) in orange with scraps of brown for the stalk.

 This was knit up quite quickly and used leftovers in my yarn stash, around 20g per pumpkin.

-Cast on a new project with this super easy corner to corner baby blanket pattern.
+Cast on a new project with this super easy corner-to-corner baby blanket pattern.

 The blanket is C2C meaning that you knit the blanket diagonally from corner to corner.